hhandoko/scala-http4s-realworld-example-app/README.md

 Please read [PROGRESS] for more details.

+# Notes

+Scalameta substitutions ([svm-subs]) are copied over into the repository as the library has not had any updates for a while.

 # Issues

   - Native image generation sometimes fail with non-initialized charset issue error message (simply retry until succeeds)